 ARHAU.
 The term Arhau denoted an Indian group or village, possibly Karankawan, described by Henri Joutel as being between Matagorda Bay and the Colorado River in 1687.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "ARHAU," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma45), accessed June 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "ARHAU," accessed December 06, 2019, http://www.tshaonline.org/handbook/online/articles/bma45.